AnghelLeonard/Hibernate-SpringBoot/HibernateSpringBootDtoRecordConstructorExpression/README.md

 **[How To Fetch DTO Via JDK14 Records, Constructor Expression and JPQL](https://github.com/AnghelLeonard/Hibernate-SpringBoot/tree/master/HibernateSpringBootDtoRecordConstructorExpression)**

 **Description:** Fetching more data than needed is prone to performance penalities.
 Using DTO allows us to extract only the needed data.
-In this application we rely on Constructor Expression and JPQL.
+In this application we rely on JDK 14 Records, Constructor Expression and JPQL.

 From Openjdk JEP359: